 It appeared and popularized in the Tang Dynasty (618 — 907), after when the Potted Landscape became an important decoration in houses and gardens.

-Besides plant and stone, designing of pot, stand and the inscription are all of great significance.
+Besides plant and stone, designing of the pot, stand and the inscription are all of great significance.

-Meanwhile, Artificial Potted Landscape, which are made of valuable gems using exquisite technics, had been quite appreciated by the nobles for a few centuries.
+Meanwhile, Artificial Potted Landscape, which is made of valuable gems using exquisite technics, had been quite appreciated by the nobles for a few centuries.